Everything you need to get started with data engineering (part 1)

 There is no denying that enterprises are still using relational database management system; it can be on-cloud or on-premise.
 The entity relationships can be modeled and designed to reflect the transactions and day to day operation.
 It is convenient to record, modify, and track through the structured data in a database management system in which we are able to extract the data through some SQL queries.

 Understanding entity relationships, database modeling, and querying data with SQL are the first crucial step to get into the data -- not only as an engineer but also as an analyst.
-From a simple select query to the advanced use of common table expressions, all of which serve as the foundation and benefits greatly to work with data, even if we are yet to learn programming languages and any other data platform.
+From a simple `select` query statement to the advanced use of common table expressions, all of which serve as the foundation to work with data.

 Earlier on my career working with data, I started with about 60 to 70 percent doing a lot of database modeling and SQL queries.
 While the rest of them, utilizing ETL tools (which we'll be discussed in another post) and understanding the business processes.
 And it still play crucial in the work that I do as a data engineer.